stevens-s3lab/DragonBoard410c/linaro_custom_kernel.md

 #### Option 2: Minimal Configuration

 1. Copy kernel source to the board.
-You may fine a compressed archive on Linaro's [website](http://git.linaro.org/landing-teams/working/qualcomm/kernel.git/), but you can also copy the one you have already downloaded.
+You may find a compressed archive on Linaro's [website](http://git.linaro.org/landing-teams/working/qualcomm/kernel.git/), but you can also copy the one you have already downloaded.
 2. Extract the archive.
 3. Switch into the kernel source directory.
 4. Install necessary packages `sudo apt-get install flex bison`
-4. Generate a minimal kernel configuration `make localmodconfig` (or `make localyesconfig`, if you do not desire modules).
+5. Generate a minimal kernel configuration `make localmodconfig` (or `make localyesconfig`, if you do not desire modules).
-5. Copy config file to kernel source directory on the host.
+6. Copy config file to kernel source directory on the host.
-6. Run `make oldconfig`
+7. Run `make oldconfig`

-_TODO_

-### Step 6: Build Kernel
+### Step 6: Build Everything

 Build kernel and modules defining `KERNELRELEASE` based on the version returned by the previous step.